Design of a Reconfigurable Intelligent Surface-Assisted FM-DCSK-SWIPT Scheme with Non-linear Energy Harvesting Model: Performance Analysis

 \subsubsection{RIS-DH}

 The energy shortage probability ${\rm{Pr}}_{\rm{ESP}}^{\rm{DH}}$ in the RIS-DH scenario is calculated as

+where $P_{\rm out}^{\rm DH}$ is the output power of the EH receiver in the RIS-DH scenario.
 Since both the random variables $G$ and $H$ obey the same complex Gaussian distribution, the analysis method in the RIS-AP scenario can be applied to this scenario.
 Therefore, the closed-form expression of the energy shortage probability ${\rm{Pr}}_{\rm{ESP}}^{\rm{DH}}$ is given by

 where ${{\Upsilon }_{l }'}=\prod\nolimits_{l =1,l \ne i}^{{{L}_{\rm DH}}}{\frac{{{x}_{l }'}}{{{x}_{l }'}-{{x}_{i}'}}}$, ${{{x}}_{l}'}=E\{{{\left\| {{G}_{l}} \right\|}^{2}}\}$, and